-Augsburg is one among the oldest cities under the state of Bavaria.
-Its just an hour away from Munich city and can be counted as one of the largest of early modern German cities.
-I have been living here throughout my Europe tour and I love how the Germans has well kept their architecture and traditions and while I was on a tour around the city thats how I stumbled across the St Ulrich and Afra church.
+The Basilica of St Ulrich and St Afra is in Augsburg city, one of the oldest cities under the state of Bavaria.
+It’s just an hour away from Munich city and can be counted as one of the largest of early modern German cities.
+I have been living here throughout my Europe tour and I love how the Germans have well kept their architecture and traditions and while I was on a tour around the city that’s how I stumbled across St Ulrich and Afra church.

 It is learned that The treaty of the Peace of Augsburg signed in 1555 allowed the co-existence of Catholicism and Protestantism on this sacred ground.
 The foundations of the current churches are built on top of the remains of two houses of worship that may have dated back to the fifth and sixth centuries.